 Sometimes, when you try to turn on your iPad and your iPad, it just doesn’t power up at all.
 If it doesn’t show anything except a black screen, then most likely your tablet just ran out of battery.
 All you have to do is connect your iPad to a wall charger for at least 1 hour, preferably more.
 Make sure you do not use your device during this charging–that’s critical.

-Make sure that your charger and cable is working effectively.
+Make sure that your charger and cable is Apple Certified (MFI) and working effectively.
 Additionally, check your charger model–are you using the correct type of charger for the particular device?
 Most iPads use 10w or 12w chargers while iPhones use smaller 5 W or even 2.5w chargers.
 So make sure you choose the right charger for your device.
 If unsure, visit the Apple Product page for your specific model of iPhone,iPad, or another iDevice.

 And rest assured, even if you accidentally charge your iDevice with the incorrect charger–it won’t destroy your device or brick it.

 Sometimes, your screen brightness somehow gets set to its minimum, making your screen very dark, looking almost entirely black.
 If your screen is black, but you still hear sounds and other indications that the iDevice is on then try asking Siri to increase your screen brightness.

-So connect your iPad or iDevice to power and say “Hey Siri.”
+So, connect your iPad or iDevice to power and say “Hey Siri.”
 This command only works if you have “Allow Hey Siri” activated.
 If “Hey Siri” isn’t enabled on your iDevice, connect to power and press and hold the Home button for 30 seconds to activate Siri or press the side button for iPhone X.